KauzClay/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 ## <a id="stages"></a> SupplyChain describes a process with stages

-A supply chain, in the context of physical manufacturing is the process that delivers an end product to customers, starting with the raw materials.

-In software, it's a very similar concept, delivering an operational end product to customers, starting with source code (raw materials).

-The Tanzu Supply Chain product relies on this metaphor to describe your golden path to production.
+In physical manufacturing, a supply chain is the process that delivers an end product to customers, starting with the raw materials.
+In software, a supply chain delivers an operational end product to customers, starting with source code.
+VMware refers to this as the golden path to production.

-It provides a primitive called `SupplyChain`, which is a Kubernetes custom resource that you use to define all, or portions of, your software supply chain.
+Tanzu Supply Chain provides a primitive called `SupplyChain`, which is a Kubernetes custom resource that you use to define all, or portions of, your software supply chain.

 This section describes typical uses of the `SupplyChain` primitive for Tanzu Supply Chain.